ecarlier-tibco/flogo/application/pitemp/README.md

 sudo webiopi -d -c /etc/webiopi/config
 ```
 ## Configuring, Compiling and Running the application:
-* the cli sub-directory contains files and information  to setup and run the application with flogo-cli
+* the cli sub-directory contains files and information  to setup and run the application with flogo-cli **(requires updates to work!)**
 * the web sub-directory contains files and information  to setup and run the application with flogo-web